wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/4-understand-excel-javascript-api-capabilities.md

 ## Get started developing Excel add-ins

-Use the Yeoman Generator tool to start developing an Excel add-in.
+To start developing a Word add-in, use:

+- The Yeoman generator for Office Add-ins
+- Visual Studio

 If you want to explore the APIs more, the Script Lab add-in is recommended.
 There, you'll see numerous samples and be able to experiment with Excel workbooks without creating an entire add-in.